graycoreio/daffodil/libs/cart/guides/drivers/magento.md

 export class AppModule {}
 ```

-Now your `DaffCart` implementation will be able to interact with Magento.
+Now this `DaffCart` implementation will be able to interact with Magento.

-> It is important to note to only have one `@daffodil/cart` driver set up in your `AppModule` at a time.
+> It is important to note to only have one `@daffodil/cart` driver set up in `AppModule` at a time.
 To set up a driver configuration to make switching between different backend drivers simple, follow the [advanced setup guide](). <!-- TODO: add multiple drivers guide -->

 ### Fragment Introspection